mazureth/analogiq-plugin/REMAINING_WORK_PLAN.md

 The remaining 25% represents the difference between a working foundation and a complete legacy replacement.
 This work must focus on **functional completeness**, not architectural improvements.
 The goal is to achieve 100% legacy functionality coverage while maintaining the superior MVC architecture we've built.

 **Remember: Architecture is complete.
 Now we need features.**

-## 8. BUILD SYSTEM REFACTORING AND VALIDATION (NEW)
-**Priority: LOW - Infrastructure maintenance**

-#### 8.1 Build System Investigation
-- [ ] Investigate and document current CMake structure across Model/View/Controller/Shared folders
-- [ ] Confirm all source files are being compiled through appropriate targets
-- [ ] Identify any missing source file inclusions or duplicate compilation
-- [ ] Document the relationship between main CMakeLists.txt and subdirectory CMakeLists.txt files

-#### 8.2 Build System Consolidation
-- [ ] Evaluate whether current multi-target approach is optimal for maintainability
-- [ ] Consider consolidating to single target with proper source organization
-- [ ] Ensure consistent include paths and dependency management
-- [ ] Validate that all necessary files are included in final plugin binary

-#### 8.3 Build System Documentation
-- [ ] Document the complete build process and target relationships
-- [ ] Create clear guidelines for adding new source files
-- [ ] Document any special compilation requirements or flags
-- [ ] Ensure build system is maintainable for future developers

-**Note**: This section is lower priority and should be addressed after core functionality is complete.
-The current system works but may benefit from consolidation for long-term maintainability.